 Coastal Survey module: When the hurricane is making landfall, this module will provide information about the boundary layer in the onshore and offshore flow regimes.
-Figure 4-2 shows an example for a hurricane making landfall near Melbourne, Florida.
-On the first coastal pass the P-3 would fly parallel 10-15 km offshore to obtain SFMR surface wind speeds (1-2 in Fig. 4-2).
+Figure 9-2 shows an example for a hurricane making landfall near Melbourne, Florida.
+On the first coastal pass the P-3 would fly parallel 10-15 km offshore to obtain SFMR surface wind speeds (1-2 in Fig. 9-2).
 The track should be adjusted so that the SFMR footprint is out of the surf zone.
-The second pass should as close to the coast as safety permits, to sample the boundary layer transitions at the coast in onshore and offshore flow (3-4 in Fig. 4-2).
+The second pass should as close to the coast as safety permits, to sample the boundary layer transitions at the coast in onshore and offshore flow (3-4 in Fig. 9-2).
 The first pass should be at 5,000 ft (1.5 km) or less, and the aircraft could climb to higher altitudes for the second pass.
 On both of these passes the aircraft should fly to 150 km or the radius of gale-force wind speeds and release dropwindsondes at the RMW and at intervals of 12.5, 25, 50, 75 and 100 or 125 km on either side of the storm track, to sample both onshore and offshore flow regimes.
-Finally, to better sample the adjustment of the off shore flow dropwindsondes would be deployed quite near the coast, followed by 3-4 dropwindsondes spaced every 20-30 km along the trajectory.
+Finally, to better sample the adjustment of the off shore flow from land to ocean a short leg would be flown from the coast spiraling towards the storm center.
+Three to four dropwindsondes would be deployed quite near the coast, followed by 3-4 dropwindsondes spaced every 20-30 km along the trajectory.
 The Doppler radar will be in F/AST mode, to provide wind estimates on either side of the aircraft track.
 This module could be flown when the hurricane is making landfall or after the storm moves inland.
 The pattern could be flown in ~2 h.